What is the Advertising to Sales Ratio?

 As mentioned previously, the advertising to sales ratio indicates the effectiveness of a company’s advertising strategies.
 It is important to compare the advertising to sales ratio within an industry and on a trending basis.
 In the example above, determining a single ratio would not provide much insight into how effective a company’s marketing strategies are in generating sales.
 If the industry average advertising to sales ratio in the example above was 25%, we can conclude that the company, Luxury Goods, is operating at a higher efficiency than that of its competitors.

-A low advertising to sales ratio is desirable, as it improves the bottom line.
+A low ratio is desirable, as it improves the bottom line.
 In contrast, a high ratio may be detrimental to a company’s profitability.
 However, keep in mind that there are caveats.
-A company with an advertising to sales ratio of 1% with revenues decreasing on a trending basis may indicate that the company is not doing enough advertising to drive revenue growth.
+A company with a ratio of 1% with revenues decreasing on a trending basis may indicate that the company is not doing enough advertising to drive revenue growth.

 - The ratio is used to determine how effective a company’s marketing strategies are relative to the revenue generated.

 - It varies greatly among different industries; some industries have a larger percentage while other industries have a lower percentage.

 - The ratio should be compared among industry competitors and on a trending basis.

 - A low ratio is desirable, while a high ratio may be detrimental to a company’s profitability.